 It was pretty obvious to me that I would be trying this mascara from the moment I saw it online, the pretty packaging definitely drew me in, however I also knew the type of wand on the mascara is not usually what I tend to fall in love with.
-Sometimes I do, but often I don’t – so when I saw a miniature version of it at the Urban Decay shop whilst in London, I thought it would be the perfect size to trial without spending a lot of money on a mascara I may not like (add to that I also have a huge mascara backlog at the moment, and definitely did not need to buy a new one!)
+Sometimes I do, but often I don’t – so when I saw a miniature version of it at the Urban Decay shop whilst in London, I thought it would be the perfect size to trial without spending a lot of money on the Urban Decay Troublemaker Mascara I may not like (add to that I also have a huge mascara backlog at the moment, and definitely did not need to buy a new one!)

 Whilst I have a big love for Urban Decay, one thing I’ve never gotten along with too well in the past is their mascaras.
 Keen to put our pasts behind them for the same of loving a beautiful mascara was a risk I was willing to take, the mascara also comes with some curiously bold claims.
 The box on this lists that it has 13.7x the Volume (compared to 3D Volume Effect Mascara… I looked it up), Lengthening and Separating as it curls.

 The packing of the Urban Decay Troublemaker Mascara is a gorgeous petroleum style tube featuring a range of gorgeous deep jewel tones, suspended in a clear faceted double wall tube that looks so pretty to look at.
 I know looks shouldn’t be everything, but this mascara ticks all the boxes for me.